Is a high-protein diet the best diet you could follow? If so, what are the health benefits? Are there any risks?

 Frequently Asked Questions

 The following are the most common questions clients and members ask, outside of what I’ve already covered.
 If others come about, I’ll update the list below in the future.
-If you have a questions that isn’t answered, please post it in the VIGOR Training Facebook group.
+If you have a questions that isn’t answered, please post it in the VIGOR Training Facebook group, or leave a comment below.

 How much protein do I need to eat to build muscle?